 Provided it’s registered, it carries the same legal weight as a court order – which is where the courts say how a couple should divide their property and assets – and can be enforced in the same way.

-It can cover a range of areas, including:
+It can cover a range of areas, either as a short-term measure or a longer-term arrangement, including:

 - what happens to any debts, such as loans or overdrafts